Springtime in Costa Brava: Snapshots from Where the Sun Meets the Sand

 As we walked, we came across secluded beaches where small fishing boats huddled close to the bluffs to avoid the tidal reach and stately homes which overlooked the crashing waves.

-This region is also widely popular for other outdoor recreation including kayaking, mountain biking, sailing, scuba diving and bicycle touring.
-We met two such enthusiasts enjoying a breakfast on one of the quiet beaches.
+This region is also widely popular for other outdoor recreation including kayaking, mountain biking, sailing, scuba diving, and bicycle touring.
+We met two such enthusiasts enjoying breakfast on one of the quiet beaches.

 Felix and Raphaël were young travelers from Quebec, riding their sturdy bicycles from the coast of Portugal all the way to Greece.
 Drawn to the sight of their unique cargo and risking an interruption of their serene morning meal, I struck up a conversation with them about their journey.

 They had left Barcelona the day before and were averaging about 50-80 miles each day.
 Reflecting on their travels so far in Spain, they remarked, “We’ve had no major [mechanical] issues so far.
 A few flat tires but nothing serious.
 We hope to camp most of the time and obviously want to follow local Spanish law as much as possible.”

 Reminding me of a similar journey I once took, albeit on another continent, they concluded that, “Cycling is one of the best ways to see the world.
 Just you, the machine, and the road.”

 As of this writing, Felix and Raphaël are just starting the French leg of their impressive undertaking with at least 6 more countries to go.

 To travelers tired from exerting themselves on the many trails and walks in the area, respite appears only a few blocks away.
 The city center of Platja D’Aro offers an abundance of opportunities to sample the local fare of fresh seafood and Jamon Iberico and enjoy the city’s cosmopolitan and cultural character.